User Guide

 Configuring Implementation Classes

 You control the behavior of WEB4J by providing implementations of various interfaces, where needed.
-About half of these interfaces come with reasonable default implementations.
-For the others, no reasonable default behavior is possible, so you will need to provide your own implementations.
-(Implementations in Fish & Chips Club can be used as a guide.)
+Most of these interfaces come with reasonable default implementations.
+For the remainder, no reasonable default behavior is possible, so you will need to provide your own implementations.
+(Implementations in the example applications can be used as a guide.)

 The BuildImpl class controls the lookup of implementations.
-It makes a distinction between three kinds of implementations:
+BuildImpl makes a distinction between three kinds of implementations, described below.

 Default Implementations